yinka3/context-LLM/README.md

 - **Merge Detection** — Catches duplicates that slip through initial disambiguation.
 Uses embedding similarity + cross-encoder verification to propose merges with confidence scores.
 - **DLQ Replay** — Retries failed batches when transient errors (network blips, timeouts) were the cause.
 Parks fatal errors for inspection instead of infinite loops.

-The scheduler is designed to be extensible—add your own SS agents for custom background tasks.
+The scheduler is designed to be extensible.
+Add your own SS agents for custom background tasks.

 ## Architecture